B2B Agency Pricing Glossary

 Total engagement Value is the complete financial commitment of a B2B agency engagement, including base fees, performance bonuses, and potential scope additions over the entire engagement duration.

-TCV calculations should include minimum retainer commitments, estimated project work, performance incentive potential, and likely scope expansions.
-This provides accurate budget planning and cash flow forecasting.
+TCV calculations should include minimum retainer commitments, estimated project work, performance incentive potential, and likely scope expansions, because each of those line items has a real probability of hitting your budget.
+Leaving any of them out gives you a number that feels clean but plans poorly.
 According to Agency Management Institute's 2024 Pricing Study, companies accurately estimating TCV upfront experience 34% fewer budget disputes and engagement renegotiations.

-How it works: Sum all guaranteed payments, estimated variable costs, and probable scope additions over engagement duration.
-Include performance bonus potential and likely project work beyond base retainer scope.
+How it works: Sum all guaranteed payments, estimated variable costs, and probable scope additions over the engagement duration.
+Performance bonus potential and likely project work beyond the base retainer both belong in that total.

 Examples: A 12-month retainer at $15,000 monthly with $30,000 in projected additional work equals $210,000 TCV.
 An 18-month hybrid engagement with $20,000 monthly base plus estimated $60,000 in performance bonuses totals $420,000 TCV.